iancze/TWA-3-orbit/README.md

 6. [Done] Hierarchical triple orbit simultaneously fit with RV and astrometry for both tight inner binary and wide outer binary: inner: `parallax`, `P_A`, `a_A_ang`, `M_Ab`, `e_A`, `i_A`, `omega_Aa`, `Omega_Aa`,  outer: `P_B`, `a_B_ang`, `e_AB`, `i_AB`, `omega_A`, `Omega_A`, `gamma_AB`. `M_A` is derived from inner orbit and fed to outer orbit.  `gamma_A` is essentially the RV prediction of A, and is derived from outer orbit and fed to the inner orbit.
 This has 15 orbital parameters.
 Adding 4 RV offsets, 2 * 4 RV jitter terms, and 2 astrometric jitter terms makes it 30 parameters total.
 7. Hierarchical triple orbit simultaneously fit including dynamical mass prior on `M_A`.
 8. Same, but now including disk orbit normal (evaluated w/ KDE from dynamical modeling) and directly calculating mutual inclinations for all angles.

+## Remaining orbital ambiguities
+After completing the disk + rv + astro fits, I think there are still a few orbital ambiguities that we should consider addressing.
+If you want to stretch the data, I would say that we actually have leverage on all of these quantities.
+However, there are some tricky parts in interpreting the data that we need to be careful to consider.

+### i_A (inner binary inclination) > 90 or < 90
+From the inner orbit + Anthonioz point + disk-based mass on M_A, there are two degenerate solutions for i_A (below and above 90), each of which has a *slightly* different Omega value.
+These solutions are plotted in the ipython notebook for this fit.

+    incl:48.75 +\- 0.89
+    Omega:112.10 +\- 9.46

+    incl:131.25 +\- 0.90
+    Omega:104.44 +\- 9.41

+### i_disk > 90 or < 90
+In theory, we should be able to tell from the sub-mm emission alone which side of the disk is near.
+However, the CO emission is sufficiently faint that I'm not sure I can do this without error.
+There seems like there is the brightness asymmetry for the figure-8 and there is the brightness asymmetry in the C-shape.
+I should look at well-resolved disks like HD163296 to ascertain which side is near/far.
+One additional check we can do is that if the binary and disk are coplanar, then Omega_disk should match Omega_binary.

+From the Nuker fit, PA_disk = 207 +/- 1 degr.
+This would be Omega_disk = 117 +/- degr.
+If we assume that the disk and binary are coplanar, then this would seem to favor the Omega_binary=112 solution (i_binary < 90).
+Which would suggest that the inner binary and outer tertiary are retrograde.
+If we instead say that these things are not coplanar, then there are several other families of solutions.

+### Omega_B (outer binary ascending node)
+From the direction of stellar motion, we are confident that we have broken whether i_B is < or > 90 degrees.

+Breaking the degeneracy of which node is the ascending (moving away from us, by our definition) rests upon the trend that the radial velocity of B is increasing over our baseline.

 ## A-B wide orbit